 (e) Forcibly transferring children of the group to another group.

 This definition was adopted without change in the Statutes of the two ad hoc international criminal tribunals for the former Yugoslavia (ICTY) and for Rwanda (ICTR) and in the Rome Statute of the International Criminal Court (ICC).
 The crime of genocide is also considered to be part of customary international law and may in fact be a jus cogens crime.
-Although the subject of interpretation and application before the ICTY and ICTR, there has been little consideration of the crime of genocide in domestic courts.
+Although the subject of interpretation and application before the ICTY and the ICTR, there has been little consideration of the crime of genocide in domestic courts.

-a) Incitement to genocide
+(a) Incitement to genocide

 Canada (Minister of Citizenship and Immigration), League for Human Rights of B’nai Brith Canada (intervening) and ors (intervening) v Mugesera (Léon) and ors, Appeal to Supreme Court, 2005 SCC 40, [2005] 2 SCR 100, (2001) 254 DLR (4th) 200, ILDC 180 (CA 2005), 28th June 2005, Canada; Supreme Court [SCC]